I’m an experienced communications manager who can ‘parachute’ into projects, learn quickly and help teams engage their

-Collaborating across an organisation to find new and innovative ways to celebrate investments in carbon reduction, using the communications to positively influence behaviours.
+I collaborated across a large organisation to find new and innovative ways to celebrate investments in energy reduction, using the communications to positively influence behaviours.
 This work was subsequently commended by ISO 14001 auditors.

 ⇑ Engaged students, staff and visitors ⇑ Celebrated changes

 ⇑ Highlighted investments ⇑ Demonstrated value for money